The Devil and Violent Trade

 The devil only appears in the Bible consistent with his nature – a reactionary, a deceiver, the prince of darkness, as a liar and a murderer.
 He is always in the shadows, beginning with his masquerade as the ancient serpent in the Garden of Eden.

 In Ezekiel 28, he shows up as the real power behind the slave-trading king of Tyre.
-The text says: “You were in Eden, the garden of God, every precious stone adorned you … You were anointed as a guardian cherub, for so I ordained you.
-You were on the holy mount of God … You were blameless in your ways from the day you were created till wickedness was found in you.
-Through your widespread trade you were filled with violence, and you sinned … Your heart became proud on account of your beauty, and you corrupted your wisdom because of your splendor … By your many sins and dishonest trade you have desecrated your sanctuaries.”
-So Yahweh drives him from the mount of God.
+The text says: “You were in Eden, the garden of Elohim; every precious stone covered you … You were anointed as a covering cherub, for so I ordained you.
+You were on the holy mountain of Elohim; you walked in the midst of the stones of fire.
+You were sound in your ways from the day you were created until in you, injustice was found.
+Through your abundant merchandising you were filled with violence, and you sinned … Your will became arrogant because of your beauty, and you spoiled your wisdom because of your brightness … By your many iniquities and unjust merchandising you have desecrated your sacred places.
+So Yahweh drives him from the mount of Elohim.

 The authority for grasping this dominant theme across the Bible is the late Meredith Kline, professor of Old Testament at Gordon-Conwell Theological Seminary.
 He sums it up in his final book when he was in his eighties: “God, Heaven and Har Magedon.”
 It is a thick read, but foundationally necessary to grasp the whole Bible on its own terms.